boxblinkracer/phpunuhi/README.md

 If you have provided a list of allowed case-styles, the validation command will automatically test if all your translation keys, match your provided case styles.

+**Maximum nesting levels**

+If you have provided a rule for nestingDepth, then the validator will also verify the nesting level on storages that support nesting (JSON, PHP, ...)

 ### 4.2 Fix Structure Command